With our ever growing appetite for electrical power, driven by Government’s low carbon strategies it is causing an energy resources gap.

 The ocean is similar to rivers and estuaries but with deeper and larger volumes of water to utilise.

-HTG’s are able to generate power in these hostile environments when tethered mid stream or attached to the sea bed.
+The POWR-TRAIN is able to generate power in these hostile environments when tethered mid stream or attached to the sea bed.

 As the system is expandable it offers high levels of output from a multitude of devices.